CHSPE Test Breakdown

 - Reading Subtest

 Questions: 54 reading comprehension questions and 30 vocabulary questions.
-All the questions asked are multiple-choice questions.
+All the questions asked are in the multiple-choice format.

 - Reading comprehension questions: You will be presented with three types of texts: literary, informational and functional.
 The questions based on the given passages will evaluate your abilities to understand the information provided to you, interpret the information and draw logical conclusions, evaluate and analyze the given information and skilfully apply your reading strategies for answering the questions asked.